jasta/coap-server-rs/README.md

   I used but outgrew when I needed more robust features like generic Observe support and /.well-known/core filtering.
 - [ryankurte/rust-coap-client](https://raw.githubusercontent.com/ryankurte/rust-coap-client):
-  inspired the creation of this crate based on his excellent generalization of client backends
+  inspired the creation of this crate based on the excellent generalization of client backends
 - [google/rust-async-coap](https://github.com/google/rust-async-coap)